Philio/ghost-admin-android/README.md

 * Implement Ghost API [COMPLETE]
 * Login to multiple blogs [COMPLETE]
 * Sync data to the device for offline usage [COMPLETE]
-* Sync changes from the device to the server [IN PROGRESS]
+* Sync changes from the device to the server [COMPLETE]
 * Navigation and account switching [COMPLETE]
 * Display list of posts and pages on a blog [COMPLETE]
 * Markdown rich text editor [COMPLETE]